JamesJoly/MetabolicDependencies/README.md

 # The landscape of metabolic pathway dependencies in cancer cell lines
-# Be sure to change working directories as relative paths are entered throughout the scripts
+Our pre-print can be found at: https://www.biorxiv.org/content/10.1101/2020.10.05.327429v1

-# The code here is enough to reproduce all results in table form, but only some results have enough code to generate figures.
-Upon publication, code to generate all figures will be uploaded.
+The code provided is sufficient to reproduce all results in table form.

+Be sure to change paths in each script as relative paths are currently entered.